 For many, the perfect vacation includes the non-stop fun and sun of a tropical resort-style cruise to the Caribbean, where you can sample a variety of island cultures and cuisines while relaxing your cares away.
 Plus, many cruise lines create special “themes” on board, with entertainment ranging from jazz festivals and classical music concerts to golf clinics and murder mysteries at sea!

 There are four basic types of cruise ship cabins (also called staterooms): Interior, Oceanview, Balcony and Suite.
 For a more detailed look at the various types of staterooms, play the video below.

 To complement the spirit of discovery that travel evokes, many cruise lines feature an extensive program of on board enrichment programs hosted by distinguished guest experts.
 In addition to lectures highlighting the history and sights of the ports you will be visiting, there may also be special in-depth presentations ranging from Renaissance art to strategic financial planning to epicurean secrets of classic French cuisine.

 Premier Custom Travel recommends a passport on all cruises.
 While the U.S. Government may not require a Passport for Sea travel on certain “closed loop cruises” originating in the U.S. and for travel only within the Western Hemisphere, other specified documentation is required.
-For specific U.S. governmental Passport and Visa regulations visit our Resources Page.

 The vast majority of today’s cruise ships are “one-class.”
 Everyone can use all of the ship’s facilities.
 The price of your cabin is based primarily on its size and location.
 Regardless of the category you book, you’ll enjoy the same courteous service, menus, activities, and entertainment as everyone else on board.